missteek/cpts-quick-references/module/File Upload Attacks.md

 | `XSS` | HTML, JS, SVG, GIF |
 | `XXE`/`SSRF` | XML, SVG, PDF, PPT, DOC |
 | `DoS` | ZIP, JPG, PNG |

+# Upload Exercise

+>The server employs Client-Side, Blacklist, Whitelist, Content-Type, and MIME-Type filters to ensure the uploaded file is an image.
+Try to combine all of the attacks you learned so far to bypass these filters and upload a PHP file and read the flag at "/flag.txt"

+Client-Side

+type-filters-exercise-step1.png

+Blacklist

+Whitelist